All Episodes

 Dick Durbin said a lot of stupid things.

-Now the story also has this little paragraph earlier in the day, the Senate unanimously approved an amendment that says legal or illegal immigrants who are convicted of a felony or three misdemeanors unrelated to their residency status will be deported immediately.
+Earlier in the day, the Senate unanimously approved an amendment that says legal or illegal immigrants who are convicted of a felony or three misdemeanors unrelated to their residency status will be deported immediately.

-Those convicted will be permanently barred from the guest worker program or any chance of getting on a path to uh U.S. citizenship.
+Those convicted will be permanently barred from the guest worker program or any chance of getting on a path to U.S. citizenship.

 Now, what is this?